Algoteers/Documentation-Wiki/Starting-out-Your-Own-Bot.md

  - The process name in case you decided to change it
  - Delete the config for any unused processes

-Now scroll down to the bottom of the config and replace the string concerning to the storage account with the one you got from us on the [[previous title|#Request a Storage Account]].
+Now scroll down to the bottom of the config and replace the string concerning to the storage account with the one you got from us on the previous title.

 ## Step 3: Start Coding